 A Mighty Girl's top picks of books for young children about their bodies, body privacy, appropriate touch, and more.

 Since the moment someone said, “It’s a girl” or “It’s a boy”, sex has been part of your child’s life.
-And while there has been at least one highly publicized (and debated) effort to raise a baby without gender, the truth is that, sooner or later, every child will notice how their body is the same, or different, from other bodies.
+Sooner or later, every child will notice how their body is the same, or different, from other bodies.
 But while conversations about bodies and sex can be awkward for parents, they’re important even for a preschooler or elementary aged child.

 There are many reasons why you should start talking to kids about sex and bodies in age-appropriate ways.
 One is to take the mystery away from genitalia: if you cheerfully label “ear”, “arm”, and “knee” but refer vaguely to “private parts” or use euphemisms, children may think that there is something wrong, dangerous, or scary about this part of their bodies.
 Another is to give your child clear language for health issues: if your child says she is “itchy down there” after a summer day trip, a care provider may be looking for poison ivy and not a yeast infection from a wet bathing suit.